 Career Planning Guides

 Begin your senior year by reading the outstanding planning guides ordered just for you (Job Search Handbook for Educators or Planning Job Choices).
 They will take you step by step through the job search process, offer insights into planning for graduate school and tips on how to market yourself most effectively.

-It is highly recommended that students open a WP Job Connect account.
+Students should submit their resume to Trailblazer.
 By doing so this on-line service will enable you to create a professional quality resume and register with the Career Center for computerized job referral.